fanteastick/quartz-test/content/Goals and progress in 2025.md

 - Pop culture: kpop demon hunters movie, ALLDAYPROJECT (Bailey!), Gabriela by Katseye
 	- Justin Bieber: "It's not clocking to you that I'm standing on business, is it"
 - Every influencer and their mom has a "welcome to my series on --maxxing"

+## July

+Random lighthearted news:

+- BTS is back and an album in 2026
+- Big Beautiful Bill
+- Meta is poaching AI researchers for 100M each
+- Soham Parekh, Cluely marketing, r/overemployed

+So tired and burnt out lately.